Grand Traverse Band of Ottawa and Chippewa Indians

 EQUIPMENT TO BE USED:

 Ability to operate an automobile in the course of assigned duties.
-Occasional use of computer, printer and fax machine.
-Frequent use of telephone.
+Use of computer systems, including reporting software.
+Frequent use of telephone, printer, and other office equipment.

 TYPICAL PHYSICAL DEMANDS: